stookalacka/Hypixel-Skyblock-Flipping-Calculator/README.md

 bz:

-  Allows ofline viewing of bazaar
+  Allows offline viewing of bazaar
-  After typing which item you want to search, you will be given the Buy and Sell price of that item If you get an error, that means that item dosen't exist.
+  After typing which item you want to search, you will be given the Buy and Sell price of that item If you get an error, that means that the item doesn't exist.
 Check your spelling and try again

 ah:

-  Allows offline viewing of auction house
+  Allows offline viewing of the auction house
-  Fistly, you will be asked if you want BIN (Buy it now), regular auction, or both.
-Type "bin", "auction", or "both" Secondly, you will be asked wat item you want to search.
-SPELLING AND CAPITILIZATION MATTERS!
+  Firstly, you will be asked if you want BIN (Buy it now), regular auction, or both.
+Type "bin", "auction", or "both" Secondly, you will be asked what item you want to search for.
+SPELLING AND CAPITALIZATION MATTER!
-    Most items start with a capital leter, and have capital leters in most major words.  example: Aspect of the End Thirdly, you will be asked how you want the data sorted.
+    Most items start with a capital letter and have capital letters in most major words.  example: Aspect of the End Thirdly, you will be asked how you want the data sorted.
 Be sure to type the number that correlates with the option you want.
-  Fourthly, you will be asked how many auctions you want displayed.
+  Fourthly, you will be asked how many auctions you want to be displayed.
 You can type a number, or type a, which shows all Finally, those items will be found.
 There are usually about 70 thousand auctions, so this process takes about 15 seconds.
 Please be patient.

 ahuuid: